bsdelf/barebone-js/README.md

 ### /config

-Configs are stacked, from bottom to top:

-- config.default.yaml
-- config.\<_environment_\>.yaml
-- config.local.yaml

-All these configs will be merged into a single config object during the bootstrap process.
+Config files.
+When application start, a portion of config files under this folder will be read, stacked, and merged into a single config object based on `NODE_ENV`.

+For development, staging, and production environment, the config stack is:

+1. config.default.yaml
+2. config.\<_environment_\>.yaml (optional)
+3. config.local.yaml (optional, highest priority)

+For unit test, the configs stack is:

+1. config.default.yaml
+2. config.test.yaml (optional)
+3. config.local.test.yaml (optional, highest priority)

 In practice, the default and environmental configs are supposed to store generic insensitive settings like URL and port.
-While the local config is supposed to store variable and sensitive settings like tokens and passwords, it could show up locally or in a deployment, it should never be committed into repository or built into image.
+While the local config is supposed to store variable and sensitive settings like tokens and passwords.
+Local config should never be committed into repository or built into image.
 For kubernetes deployments, we suggest use [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to mount local config into container.

-Available \<_environment_\>:

-- ci: for continuous integration environment
-- development: for development environment
-- test: for test environment
-- staging: for staging environment
-- production: for production environment

 ### /src/applications